Dreaminko/VRCS/README.md

 - Import and manage Yomitan dictionary packages
 - Select words in subtitles for lookup while preserving the original sentence and translation context
+- Ask the configured AI about selected subtitle text through an independent, explicit action
 - Collect learning material from live subtitles, subtitle history, and lookup results
 - Use the selected LLM for contextual definitions, sentence-pattern analysis, and conversation reviews
 - Edit drafts for vocabulary, sentence-pattern, and cloze cards